 When it comes to caring for your denim, you probably fall into one of two camps: You’re either all for rinse, cycle, and repeat, or against washing in general.
-Whichever camp you’re part of, we thought it’d be helpful to find out when—and when not to—wash the wardrobe essential, so we took our questions straight to J Brand's head of design, Mary Bruno.
-The denim guru spilled her insider tips on how to properly preserve the life span of jeans.
+Whichever camp you’re part of, we thought it’d be helpful to find out when—and when not to—wash the wardrobe essential, so we took our questions straight to J Brand's former head of design, Mary Bruno.
+The denim guru spilled her insider tips on how to properly preserve the lifespan of jeans, explaining how often you should really wash your jeans.

-Keep reading for Bruno’s opinion and to see if you’re over-washing your denim!
+Keep reading to see if you’re overwashing your denim.

-What are your tips for washing different colours or fabrics of denim?
+WWW: What are your tips for washing different colors or fabrics of denim?

 MB: It’s always best to wash them in cold water.
 It helps retain the dyes in the denim for longer periods of time.

 WWW: Any tips to keep your jeans fresh between washes?

 MB: Hang your jeans and let them air out between wearing.
 Letting your jeans form to your body as you continue to wear them is the best way to create your own individual wear pattern.

 Now update your jeans collection with our favorite denim picks below.